Built to Build: Blog

 Repeat that same information at the end using clear, tangible words (see Trigger #3 above) to drive home the value.
 This is called the recency effect.

-The old brain is hardwired to make decisions that are mostly based on visual input.
+The old brain is hardwired to make decisions based on visual input.
 Show examples of your product, service, and company in a stunning way.

 Examples of visual stimuli for contractors: